-Multiple gaps around the saw should be closed to help concentrate the suction around the blade, which also keeps dust from escaping.
+Multiple gaps around the saw should be closed to help concentrate the suction around the blade, which keeps dust from escaping.
 Filling every gap makes your saw airtight, and you will starve your dust collector of air and lessen your dust collection efficiency.

 Close the back

 Make panels for the back of your contractor-style table saw that attach either magnetically or manually.
-Two panels are fit together to form a complete enclosure and allow the drive belt and motor mount.
-The panels have magnets embedded in them to give a solid connection to the saw, making it quick and easy to remove the panels.
+Two panels are fit together to form a complete enclosure and allow the drive belt and motor to mount.
+The panels have magnets embedded to give a solid connection to the saw, making it quick and easy to remove the panels.

 Consider a foot control or remote-controlled system

-Switching manually on your shop vac each time you want to start working and then switching it off after finishing is inconvenient, tiresome, and time-consuming.
+Switching manually on your shop vac each time you want to start working and switching it off after finishing is inconvenient, tiresome, and time-consuming.
 The solution is to use either a foot-operated switch or remote control.
 That allows you to activate your system much more conveniently.

 Install an air filtration system